sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 All SDMX artefacts of base type "ItemScheme" (CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, and OrganisationScheme) share the following common object property:

 * items - *Array* *optional*.
 Provides a list of items if the resource inherits from the ItemScheme .
+* isPartial - *Boolean* *optional*.
+If set to true, it indicates that the resource contains only a sub-set of items.

 Example: